Flederossi/tifb/README.md

 ```

 ## Window Struct
-A tifb window has the following arguments you can access and modify:
+A tifb window consists of following arguments you can access and modify:
 ```c
 typedef struct {
   char *title;        // The title of the window